 We understand how difficult it can be to manage debt.
 However, it is important to remember that your home is at risk if you do not pay your rent.
 We're here to help you so if you are struggling please contact your housing officer as soon as you can by logging in on My Account.
 They will be able to help with arranging a payment plan with you and may be able to suggest who you can contact to claim any benefits you might be entitled to.

 Debt and money management help

 If you're worried about your debt, the most important thing is that you do not ignore your debt.
-You can:

 - Our partners at Debt Free London help to ensure priority bills and debts are met whilst non-priority payments are reduced.
 Debt advisers such as Debt Relief Orders or Breathing Spaces can also provide advice on ways to deal with debts.

 - For our social tenants, we offer a free, 45 min budgeting session over the phone with our partners at Money A&E. The session will cover income and expenditure, money, benefits, and universal credit.
 Spaces are limited and based on a first-come-first-served basis.
 Contact South London Healthy Homes for self-referral.

 - You may also be interested in the ‘Save as you borrow’ options with our partners at London Plus Credit Union.

 - Contact StepChange for free, impartial advice.
 Call free on 0800 138 1111 or get advice from StepChange online.